catlinman/sanic.catlinman.com/README.md

 in *system/loowsd*.

-For the server side handling of the process a systemd service script is also included within the *system/systemd* directory..
+For the server side handling of the process a systemd service script is also included within the *system/systemd* directory.

 The site makes use of [markdown](https://pypi.python.org/pypi/Markdown) for content rendering and editing of dynamic content.
 Custom pages and blog entries